cs164spring2019/VM/README.md

   One disadvantange of a host-only network is that it requires sudo/admin privilenges to create the host-only network on the host (the first time it is created).

-Finally, another strategy to allow access to your VM without requiring additional network configuration on the host or VM is to use _port forwarding_.
+Finally, another strategy to allow access to your VM without requiring additional network configuration on the host or VM is to use _port forwarding_, which is usually used in addition to NAT networking.
+For example, you can see this configuration setting in Networking => Adapter 1 => Advanced => Port Forwarding.

 ![img](imgs/VM-portforward.png)